krisppurg/dimscord/README.md

 You will need at least Nim 1.0.0 to install dimscord

  ### Step 3: Enjoy.
 Stay up-to-date with the latest Dimscord release and stuff.
+[Make sure to read the documentation of Dimscord](https://krisppurg.github.io/dimscord/0.0.9/dimscord.html)

 ## Quick Example:
 ```nim